hyling/kean.github.io/_posts/2019-09-25-regex-matcher.markdown

 DFS can be very fast given when the pattern is well written.
 In many cases, it can return the result in [linear time](https://docs.microsoft.com/en-us/dotnet/standard/base-types/backtracking-in-regular-expressions#linear-comparison-without-backtracking) and faster than the BFS version would.
 But it doesn't prevent [catastrophic backtracking](#catastrophic_backtracking).
 It places the responsibility on the developer to come up with the optimal regex pattern.

 BFS, on the other hand, is immune to catastrophic backtracking[^7].
-One of the engines that uses a similar algorithm is [RE2](https://github.com/google/re2) designed by Google.
+One of the engines that uses a similar algorithm is [RE2](https://github.com/google/re2) created by Google.
 Its [goal](https://github.com/google/re2/wiki/WhyRE2) is to be able to handle regular expressions from untrusted users.

 The BFS immunity to catastrophic backtracking comes at a performance cost.
 It performs an exhaustive search to guarantee that it finds the longest possible match.
 It also makes certain features like lazy quantification very tricky to implement – I personally didn't.
 And it makes implementing certain features like backreferences impossible.